-As part of a drive to reduce the reliance on single use plastic throughout the campus, staff members can now purchase compostable food containers and receive canteen discounts on coffee for using reusable cups, which have been supplied to all staff.
-We will continue to look for further opportunities in to reduce our reliance on single use plastic on campus.
+As part of a drive to reduce the use of single use plastic throughout the campus, staff members can now purchase compostable food containers and receive canteen discounts on coffee for using reusable cups, which have been supplied to all staff.
+We will continue to look for further opportunities in to reduce our use of single use plastic on campus.

-Our new office in Dundalk is a significant benchmark on how to design an environmentally friendly workplace.
-Designed from the beginning to be a Near Zero Energy Building, it generates as much energy as it consumes, and in addition to the Leadership in Energy and Environmental Design (LEED) gold standard award, it won the ACEI (Association of Consulting Engineers Ireland) Environmental Sustainability-Built Environment-Large category award for its design.
+Our office in Dundalk is a significant benchmark on how to design an environmentally friendly workplace.
+Designed as a Near Zero Energy Building, it generates as much energy as it consumes, and in addition to the Leadership in Energy and Environmental Design (LEED) gold standard award, it won the ACEI (Association of Consulting Engineers Ireland) Environmental Sustainability-Built Environment-Large category award for its design.
 The electricity supply to our main Abbey Street building is through a renewable energy supplier.